 They say the road to world peace begins inside each and every one of us, and while personal enlightenment is a very important thing, it doesn’t necessarily aid in change or community development.
 So this year what I’m encouraging myself and others to do is find a healthy balance of improvements of self as well as improvements in the ways each of us participate in the world.

 Though you may not know it or want to, this world is in a pretty startling state and whatever your passion or motivation, it is important to find one to get involved in so you might make your mark on this planet in a positive way.
 We can’t individually make a difference in every facet of eco and ethical warrior-ship, but we can definitely make a difference in at least one.

 For the year to come I want to work on creating balance, both within myself and in the world that surrounds me as well.
 I want to not only exemplify the changes I wish to see in the world with zero waste sustainable living daily practices, but also involve myself in activities that will aid in unity and activism.

-I will be openly sharing my New Year’s Resolutions (which I started to write for this piece but are still incomplete) on my blog, leotielovely.blogspot.com on the 31st of December and encourage you to find a platform, whether in the comments below or on your own social profiles, to do the same.
-To inspire others with vulnerability on your own internal improvements and external plans of activism to ignite a rumbling of change and growth in your own communities and the communities around you.
+I encourage you to share your resolutions widely, and to inspire others with vulnerability on your own internal improvements and external plans of activism to ignite a rumbling of change and growth in your own communities and the communities around you.